NEW: Airstrikes focus on oil refineries, a source of revenue for ISIS

 And as far as how many ISIS militants have been killed, “we don’t know that, either,” Kirby said.

-While the support for the U.S.-led airstrikes in Syria has been tepid, the support for the the international coalition against ISIS in Iraq is growing.
+Still, while the U.S.-led military action in Syria hasn’t been widely embraced, those involved in the international coalition in Iraq is growing.

 The Dutch foreign ministry announced Wednesday that its military will contribute six F-16 fighter jets and 250 troops to carry out airstrikes and train Iraqi and Kurdish forces.
 Belgian Foreign Minister Didier Reynders said his country’s parliament will weigh a request for six of its fighter jets to take part in the bombing campaign.

 Similarly, British Prime Minister David Cameron said he’s recalling Parliament Friday “to secure approval for the United Kingdom to participate in the Iraq air campaign.